rchampeimont/transition-stories/Recognizing Transphobia.md

 to cis women and become similar in terms of strength after a few years
 \[3\].
 This phenomenon is well-known by trans people and part of their transition experience, as I noticed myself.
-There might be some slight advantages or disadvantages on very specific physical capabilities. \[3, 8, 9, 10\]
+There might be some slight advantages or disadvantages on very specific physical abilities. \[3, 8, 9, 10\]

 \**cis* = the opposite of *trans* (e.g. “cis women” means non-trans